mozilla-services/pulseguardian/README.md

 ## Database migration

-It uses [Alembic]: https://alembic.readthedocs.org .
-SQLite doesn't fully support SQL, please use PostgreSQL instead, even in your development environment.
+PulseGuardian uses [Alembic][] for database migrations.
+SQLite doesn't support all the SQL commands required for migrations, so you may want to use PostgreSQL even in your development environment, at least if you are testing migrations.

-Don't need edit sqlalchemy.url in alembic.ini for database, it uses pulseguardian DATABASE_URL environment variable.
+Because PulseGuardian is designed to run on Heroku, which doesn't support locally modified files, the Alembic configuration file, `alembic.ini`, must be used for all installations, including for local development.
+The database URL, `sqlalchemy.url`, is not used; instead, `migration/env.py` is set to use the `DATABASE_URL` environment variable, as the rest of PulseGuardian does.

+To migrate the database,

-* Install alembic package(If you haven't installed yet) - `pip install -r requirements.txt`
+* Install the alembic package (if you haven't yet): `pip install -r requirements.txt`
 * Run `alembic upgrade head`

 [the wiki]: https://wiki.mozilla.org/Auto-tools/Projects/Pulse/PulseGuardian